 VISION 2050 recommends that WisDOT act to maintain, improve, and expand, in accordance with the plan recommendations, the arterial street and highway facilities under State jurisdiction.
-VISION 2050 also recommends that the county boards of the seven constituent counties in the Region, upon recommendation of their respective county public works, highway, and transportation committees, act to expand, improve, and maintain, in accordance with the plan recommendations, the arterial street and highway facilities under county jurisdiction.
+VISION 2050 also recommends that the county boards of the seven constituent counties in the Region, upon recommendation of their respective county public works, highway, or transportation committees, act to expand, improve, and maintain, in accordance with the plan recommendations, the arterial street and highway facilities under county jurisdiction.
 VISION 2050 further recommends that the common councils, village boards, and town boards within the Region, upon recommendation of their respective plan commissions and boards of public works, act to expand, improve, and maintain, in accordance with the plan recommendations, the arterial street and highway facilities under local jurisdiction.
 Jurisdictional classification establishes which level of government-State, county, or local-has or should have, responsibility for the design, construction, maintenance, and operation of each segment of the total street and highway system.
 Table 3.8 and Figure 3.5 show the anticipated schedule for completion of these improvements.

 Each recommended arterial street and highway improvement, expansion, and preservation project would need to undergo preliminary engineering and environmental studies by the responsible State, county, or municipal government prior to implementation.
-The preliminary engineering and
+The preliminary engineering and environmental studies will consider alternative alignments and impacts, including a no-build option, and final decisions as to whether and how to

-Table 3.8Implementation Schedule for the Arterial Streets and Highways Element CapacityImprovement and Expansion: 2017, 2020, 2025, 2030, 2040, and 2050 environmental studies will consider alternative alignments and impacts, including a no-build option, and final decisions as to whether to implement and how a planned project will proceed to implementation will be made by the responsible State, county, or municipal unit of government at the conclusion of preliminary engineering.
+Table 3.8Implementation Schedule for Arterial Street and Highway CapacityImprovement and Expansion: 2017, 2020, 2025, 2030, 2040, and 2050 implement a planned project will be made by the responsible State, county, or municipal unit of government at the conclusion of preliminary engineering.

-Southeastern Proposed Incremental Arterial System Improvement and Expansion Route Miles Wisconsin Region 2017 2020 2025 2030 2040 2050 Total State Trunk Highway 0 21 46 34 73 41 215 County and Local Trunk Highway 1 5 19 34 43 27 129 Total Regional Arterial System 1 26 65 68 116 68 344
+Proposed Incremental Arterial System Improvement and Expansion Route Miles Arterial Type 2017 2020 2025 2030 2040 2050 Total State Trunk Highway 21 46 34 73 41 215 County and Local Trunk Highway 1 5 19 34 43 27 129 Total Regional Arterial System 1 26 65 68 116 68 344